Germany's Left party tops Thuringia election, AfD surges to second — exit polls | DW | 27.10.2019

 'Bitter result'

-Angela Merkel's CDU reportedly placed third with 22.5%, marking an 11% drop from 2014.
+German Chancellor Angela Merkel's CDU is forecast to take third with 22.5%, marking an 11% drop from 2014.
 The result is a heavy blow for the conservative party and a win for the AfD, which hoped to claim at least some of CDU's disillusioned supporters.

 The CDU's top candidate, Mike Mohring, lamented the "bitter result" of centrist parties not being able to form a majority.